Solutions to problems as well as support

-There was already an Internet connection there which is used for remote working.
-We researched suitable devices and found a web relay that was programmable and could be controlled from a web browser.
-This was connected to switch a mains powered water pump which watered the plants.
-The pump had a flow switch to cut off the power if there was no water.
-The switch was programmed for the application, and as well as being able to turn the water on and off manually it was able to turn it on for a fixed period.
-The camera was able to view the garden remotely as well as being movable to monitor a wide area.
+There was a pre-existing Internet connection used for remote working.
+We researched suitable devices and found a web relay that is programmable and controlled from a web browser.
+This controls a mains powered water pump which waters the plants.
+The water pump has a flow switch to cut off the power if there is no water.
+The switch turns the water on and off manually and is able to turn it on for a fixed period.
+The camera is able to view the garden remotely as well as being movable to monitor a wide area.

 This project was very unusual, but we solved a real problem for our customer.
-Atomik.biz is happy to take on projects that most companies would not be prepared to undertake.
+Atomik.biz is happy to take on projects that most companies won’t undertake.

-Push email is where a smart device maintains a link with a server over the Internet and changes to either the phone data or Outlook data are synchronised in real time and in both directions.
-This means never having to backup phone data, never having to enter data again on a PC and never having to dock the phone to synchronise.
-This is especially useful where an assistant manages the diaries of one or more mobile users.
+Push email is where a smart device maintains a link with a server over the Internet and synchronises data in real-time and in both directions.
+Push email means never having to backup phone data, or re-enter data on a PC or dock phones to synchronise.
+Push email is especially useful where an assistant manages the diaries of one or more mobile users.

 For solutions to problems as well as support